ava-labs/blobvm/README.md

 much like an object in an object-oriented language is an instance of a class.
 That is, the VM defines the behavior of the blockchain where it is instantiated.
 For example, [Coreth (EVM)][Coreth] is a VM that is instantiated by the [C-Chain].
 Likewise, one could deploy another instance of the EVM as their own blockchain (to take this to its logical conclusion).

 ## AvalancheGo Compatibility
 ```
-[v0.0.1] AvalancheGo@v1.7.7-v1.7.8
+[v0.0.1] AvalancheGo@v1.7.7-v1.7.9
 ```

 ## Introduction
-Just as [Coreth] powers the [C-Chain], SpacesVM can be used to power its own blockchain in an Avalanche [Subnet].
-Instead of providing a place to execute Solidity smart contracts, however, SpacesVM enables authenticated, hierarchical storage of arbitrary keys/values using any [EIP-712] compatible wallet.
+Just as [Coreth] powers the [C-Chain], BlobVM can be used to power its own blockchain in an Avalanche [Subnet].
+Instead of providing a place to execute Solidity smart contracts, however, BlobVM enables content-addressable storage of arbitrary keys/values using any [EIP-712] compatible wallet.

-### Authenticated
-All modifications of storage require the signature of the owner of a "space".

-### Hierarchical
-Owners can modify any key in their "space" (ex: `owner/*`), however, no one else can.

-### Arbitrary Key/Value Storage
+### Content-Addressable Key/Value Storage
-As long as a key is `^[a-z0-9]{1,256}$`, it can be used as an identifier in SpacesVM.
+All keys in BlobVM are keccak256 hashes (each of a unique value stored in state).
 The max length of values is defined in genesis but typically ranges between 64-200KB.
-Any number of values can be linked together to store files in the > 100s of MBs range (as long as you have the `SPC` to pay for it).
+Any number of values can be linked together to store files in the > 100s of MBs range (as long as you have the `BLB` to pay for it).

 ### [EIP-712] Compatible
 ![wallet_signing](./imgs/wallet_signing.png)

-The canonical digest of a SpacesVM transaction is [EIP-712] compliant, so any Web3 wallet that can sign typed data can interact with SpacesVM.
+The canonical digest of a BlobVM transaction is [EIP-712] compliant, so any Web3 wallet that can sign typed data can interact with SpacesVM.

-**[EIP-712] compliance in this case, however, does not mean that SpacesVM is an EVM or even an EVM derivative.** SpacesVM is a new Avalanche-native VM written from scratch to optimize for storage-related operations.
+**[EIP-712] compliance in this case, however, does not mean that BlobVM is an EVM or even an EVM derivative.** BlobVM is a new Avalanche-native VM written from scratch to optimize for storage-related operations.

-## Demo: [tryspaces.xyz]
-What better way to understand how the the SpacesVM works than to see it in action?
-Well anon, you are in luck!

-You can try out the SpacesVM at [tryspaces.xyz].
-All you need is a [EIP-712] Compatible Web3 Wallet (like [MetaMask](https://metamask.io)) and some `SPC` (all 973k of you that interacted with the [C-Chain] more than 2 times got 10k `SPC` to get you started).

-This demo is running as an Avalanche [Subnet] on Fuji.
-It is **ALPHA LEVEL CODE** and may be restarted/have a few bugs in it.
-It exists for demonstration purposes **ONLY** but could be extended to run as a production-level [Subnet] on Avalanche Mainnet.

 ## How it Works
-### Claim
-Interacting with the SpacesVM starts with a `ClaimTx`.
-This reserves your own "space" and associates your address with it (so that only you can make changes to it and/or the keys in it).

-#### Reserved Spaces
-Spaces of length 66 (`0x + hex-encoded EVM-style address`) are reserved for address holders.
-Only the person who can produce a valid signature for a given address can claim these types of spaces.

 ### Set
-Once you have a space, you can then use `SetTx` to add keys in it.
-The more storage your space uses, the faster it will expire.
+As soon as you have some `BLB`, you can then use `SetTx` to persist some value blob into state.
+This value blob will be accessible at `keccak256(value)`.
+This value will live in state forever.

 #### Content-Addressable Keys
-To support common blockchain use cases (like NFT storage), the SpacesVM supports the storage of arbitrary size files using content-addressable keys.
+To support common blockchain use cases (like NFT storage), BlobVM supports the storage of arbitrary size files using a basic metadata file format.
 You can try this out using `blob-cli set-file <space> <filename>`.

-### Lifeline
-When your space uses a lot of storage and/or you've had it for a while, you may need to extend its life using a `LifelineTx`.
-If you don't, your space will eventually become inaccessible and all data stored within it will be deleted by the SpacesVM.

-#### Community Space Support
-It is not required that you own a space to submit a `LifelineTx` that extends its life.
-This enables the community to support useful spaces with their `SPC`.

 ### Resolve
-When you want to view data stored in SpacesVM, you call `Resolve` on the value
+When you want to view data stored in BlobVM, you call `Resolve` on the value
-path: `<space>/<key>`.
-If you stored a file at a particular path, use this command to retrieve it: `blob-cli resolve-file <path> <destination filepath>`.
+path: `<key>`.
+If you stored a file, use this command to retrieve it:
+`blob-cli resolve-file <root> <destination filepath>`.

 ### Transfer
-If you want to share some of your `SPC` with your friends, you can use a `TransferTx` to send to any EVM-style address.
+If you want to share some of your `BLB` with your friends, you can use a `TransferTx` to send to any EVM-style address.

-### Move
-If you want to share a space with a friend, you can use a `MoveTx` to transfer it to any EVM-style address.

-### Space Rewards
-50% of the fees spent on each transaction are sent to a random space owner (as long as the randomly selected recipient is not the creator of the transaction).

-One could modify the SpacesVM to instead send rewards to a beneficiary chosen by whoever produces a block.

 ### Fees
-All interactions with the SpacesVM require the payment of fees (denominated in `SPC`).
-The VM Genesis includes support for allocating one-off `SPC` to different EVM-style addresses and to allocating `SPC` to an airdrop list.
+All interactions with the BlobVM require the payment of fees (denominated in `BLB`).
+The VM Genesis includes support for allocating one-off `BLB` to different EVM-style addresses and to allocating `BLB` to an airdrop list.

-Nearly all fee-related params can be tuned by the SpacesVM deployer.
+Nearly all fee-related params can be tuned by the BlobVM deployer.

+### Random Value Inclusion
+To deter node operators from deleting data stored in state, each block header includes the hash of a randomly selected value concatenated with the parent blockID.
+If values are pruned, node operators won't be able to produce/verify blocks.

 ## Usage
 _If you are interested in running the VM, not using it.
 Jump to [Running the VM](#running-the-vm)._

-### [tryspaces.xyz]
-The easiest way to try out SpacesVM is to visit the demo website [tryspaces.xyz].

 ### blob-cli
 #### Install